hotwired-laravel/turbo-laravel-site/source/_bootcamp/native-editing-modal.md

 ---
 extends: _layouts.bootcamp
 title: Editing in a Modal
-description: Editing in a Modal
+description: Editing in a Native Modal
 order: 13
 ---